 A taste of Lisztomania by a young Chinese virtuoso

-Praised for his “equable, rounded tone” and “mature technique” by the BBC magazine for his Liszt Transcriptions album, Niu Niu has made professional appearances at major concert venues around the world, most notably for his performance of the Dvořák Piano Concerto with Jiří Bělohlávek at the Dvořák Prague Festival and touring as guest soloist with the Zurich Chamber Orchestra.
+Praised for his “equable, rounded tone” and “mature technique” by the BBC Music Magazine for his Liszt Transcriptions album, Niu Niu has made professional appearances at major concert venues around the world, most notably for his performance of Dvořák's Piano Concerto with Jiří Bělohlávek at the Dvořák Prague Festival and touring as guest soloist with the Zurich Chamber Orchestra.

 The programme features a rare pairing of two monumental works by the Franz Liszt - the herculean Sonata in B minor, which has continued to inspire awe and controversy since its inception, and the composer’s ingenious transcription of Beethoven’s complete Fifth Symphony, a choice not for the fainthearted.

 Approx 1 hr 40 mins incl 1 interval